ysyk2021/strategic-thinking-how-to-develop-a-logical-approach-to-decision-making/src/chapter-9-1.md

-# Understanding the Importance of Measuring and Evaluating Success in Strategic Thinking

 In this chapter, we will explore the significance of measuring and evaluating success in strategic thinking.
 Effective measurement and evaluation are essential components of the strategic decision-making process as they enable organizations to assess the outcomes of their strategies, identify areas for improvement, and make informed decisions for future initiatives.